mgarciap/cf-auto-scaling/README.md

-Stupid simple scripts for automaticaly scale applications hosted in Cloudfoundry
+Stupid simple scripts for automaticaly scale applications hosted in a Cloudfoundry PaaS

 ### Requiremts